huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ### Download to a local folder

 The recommended (and default) way to download files from the Hub is to use the cache-system.
 However, in some cases you want to download files and move them to a specific folder.
 This is useful to get a workflow closer to what git commands offer.
 You can do that using the `--local_dir` option.
+The file is downloaded to a tmp file and then moved to the local dir to avoid having partially downloaded files in the local folder.

 <Tip warning={true}>